KASUYASU/cutsim/README.txt

 you will get the cutting result.
 If a collision is detected, Cutsim will automatically pause its simulation.
 You can continue the process, by pressing the 'Play' again.
 Some short cut keys are available.
-To get the result faster, press your 'A' key and make the animation disenable.
+To get the result faster, press your 'a' key and make the animation disenable.

-'A' toggle the Animation Enable/Disable.
+ 'a' toggle the Animation Enable/Disable.
-'C' toggle the Axis Visible/Imvisible.
+ 'c' toggle the Axis Visible/Imvisible.
-'G' toggle the XY-Grid Visible/Imvisible.
+ 'g' toggle the XY-Grid Visible/Imvisible.
-'S' Show the statistics in your console.
+ 's' Show the statistics in your console.
-'T' toggle the Tool Visible/Imvisible.
+ 't' toggle the Tool Visible/Imvisible.